How big is the school?

 What is your policy on bullying?

-We have a very effective bullying policy and any issues are resolved quickly and discreetly.
+We have a very effective anti-bullying policy and any issues are resolved quickly and discreetly.
 Please click here to view the policy.

 What is RGS The Grange’s ethos?